Head Coach: Adam Sergerie

 Adam Sergerie was born and raised in Thunder Bay, Ontario and played all of his minor hockey there.
 Before becoming a full-time school teacher and hockey coach, Adam played 5 years of Junior hockey, 5 years of CIS hockey and 2 years of hockey overseas in Germany.

-Adam currently resides in St. Albert, Alberta.
+Adam currently resides in Edmonton, Alberta.
 He has been the Head Coach of the KC Squires Bantam AAA team for the last three years.
-Adam teaches grade 6 and is an on ice hockey instructor at St Edmund School in Edmonton, Alberta.
+Adam teaches junior high school students and is an on ice hockey instructor at St Edmund School in Edmonton, Alberta.

 Adam enjoyed returning to the Alberta Cup in April 2019 as Head Coach Team Central, learning from staff members and helping young athletes showcase their talents, develop as people and as hockey players.